TheBouteillacBear/webaudio-chrome-tracing/README.md

      style="float: left; height:250px;"/>

 #### Comments :
 * The deviation from the mean value is fairly constant, regardless of the node type.
-GainNode is fairly special because of its intrinsic short duration
+GainNode is a bit  special because of its intrinsic short duration
 * To avoid glitches, we should consider the max duration, which can be much longer than the average value: in this case of study, we should use the max value: 574µs, while the average value is only 337µs.